hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/59.JPG" style="width:950px;"/>
 <br>
-This next puzzle was a gift from my dad and was extremely difficult, I was ready to give after just doing the border but I persisted.
+This next puzzle was a gift from my dad and was extremely difficult.
+I was ready to give after just doing the border, but I persisted.
 It was on the same lovely thin wood as the large bookshelf puzzle he got us during the holidays.

 <img src="/images/posts/puzzles/60.JPG" style="width:950px;"/>
 <br>